Heyitsguy/heyitsguy.github.io/now.md

 ### Whats happening now
-* Currently a student at the Flatiron school!
+* Currently building a modern restaurant site mobile first with react
 * Building a project in rails.

 ### Goals this week
-* Finish a blog post.
+* Finish desktop design of homepage for the restaurant.
 * Run 5 miles.
 * Get a least 6 hours of sleep a night.